Endeavour is governed by a board with a wealth of knowledge and experience in non-profit, consulting, industry

 Andrew Donovan, Board Member

-Andrew Donovan is a Certified Fund Raising Executive (CFRE) and current Manager, Financial Development at the YMCA of Oakville, a charity that strengthens community in spirit, mind and body.
+Andrew Donovan is a Certified Fund Raising Executive (CFRE) and current Director of Philanthropy, Major Gifts and Individual Giving at The Kidney Foundation of Canada – Ontario Branch.
 His success lies in working with volunteers and staff to match donor interests with the needs of the clients he serves.

 Prior to returning to the charitable sector as a full-time employee, Andrew ran a successful consulting business specializing in fund development, communications and special events management.
 His company boasted a roster of national as well as internationally recognized charities where he played an integral role in helping to formulate both fundraising and communication strategies designed to inform, educate and engage their various audiences.

 Prior to this he was the Business Development Manager for CNW Group’s multimedia division where he was recognized as the Top New Business Development sales person for 2006.
 Andrew holds a Bachelor of Arts Degree from Carleton University in Political Science and Law as well as diplomas in Fundraising and Events Management from Algonquin College.
 Along with his volunteer roles at Endeavour as well as the Association of Fundraising Professionals (Toronto Chapter) he is also a husband and father to 7 year old triplets.